-In the academy system, an education is at best offered as a box-ticking exercise but actually it should be absolutely central, not only because qualifications give young people something to fall back on should they not make it or they have their professional opportunities curtailed by serious injury, but because it makes them better players.
+In the academy system, an education is incredibly difficult to deliver due to the continued conflict of time between club and school.
+Here, the school is the club.
+Education should be absolutely central, not only because qualifications give young people something to fall back on should they not make it or they have their professional opportunities curtailed by serious injury, but because it makes them better players.

 Football is a problem-solving sport.
 If you can use your mind better, you can solve those problems better.
 If someone is not taught to problem solve, they simply won’t attain their potential.
 When you see a problem on the pitch, you need to understand how to think your way round it.
 And that comes from education.

 Players in the Senior Elite Programme commit to all aspects of the programme from July – April each year.
 During the Summer Term (April – June), pupils are able to play their summer sport if they wish as the programme activities are structured around summer sport commitments.

 The football learning of our players takes place here, at Bradfield.

 A pupil in the programme puts just as much emphasis on his academic studies and social skills as he does on his football.
 Application and curiosity inside and outside the classroom is a pre-requisite of participation in the programme.

 On the co-curricular side of the programme, all pupils have access to our outstanding facilities and participate each week in up to four football sessions, boxing, yoga and dance classes, two strength and conditioning sessions, psychology and video analysis sessions, plus at least one match.